-The Agreement provides for a Joint Venture between the Company and Webprizm for the purpose of developing the Project (computer software programs known as "the webprizm system") for commercialization.
-The Company agreed to incur a minimum of \$10,000,000 in research and development expenses with respect to the commercialization of the Project (the "Expenditures") on or before December 21, 2015 and Webprizm granted the Company an exclusive license to use and sublicense (with prior written consent of Webprizm) the Project and any Improvements.
-Net revenue from the Project (none through December 31, 2011) is to be divided equally between Webprizm and the Company within 60 days of the end of calendar year end.
+The agreement provides for a joint venture between the Company and Webprizm for the purpose of developing the project (computer software programs known as "the webprizm system") for commercialization.
+The Company agreed to incur a minimum of \$10,000,000 in research and development expenses with respect to the commercialization of the project (the "Expenditures") on or before December 21, 2015 and Webprizm granted the Company an exclusive license to use and sublicense (with prior written consent of Webprizm) the Project and any Improvements.
+Net revenue from the project (none through September 30, 2012) is to be divided equally between Webprizm and the Company within 60 days of the end of calendar year end.

-The Agreement also granted the Company an Option to acquire all outstanding shares of Webprizm or its assets (exercisable only after the Expenditures have been incurred on or before December 21, 2015) in exchange for delivery of shares of Company capital stock representing 51% of all voting rights attached to all outstanding securities.
-The Company may decide not to exercise the Option by providing written notice to Brenner.
-In such event, the Joint Venture, the License, the Option, and the Agreement is to be terminated immediately.
+The agreement also granted the Company an option to acquire all outstanding shares of Webprizm or its assets (exercisable only after the Expenditures have been incurred on or before December 21, 2015) in exchange for delivery of shares of the Company representing 51% of all voting rights attached to all outstanding securities.
+The Company may decide not to exercise the option by providing written notice to Brenner.
+In such event, the joint venture, the license, the option, and the agreement are to be terminated immediately.

-The precise timing of when the \$10,000,000 Expenditures will occur is not specified in the Agreement.
-However, the Company has informally agreed to periodically reimburse Webprizm for that entity's actual research and development costs incurred by it.
-The first payment to Webprizm was made on February 2, 2011 in the amount of \$328,997 (representing Webprizm's actual research and development costs incurred from August 17, 2009 to December 31, 2010).
-The Company expensed the \$328,997 as "Research and Development" in the Statement of Operations during the three months ended December 31, 2010.
+The first payment to Webprizm was made on February 2, 2011 in the amount of \$328,997, representing Webprizm's actual research and development costs incurred from August 17, 2009 to December 31, 2010.
+The Company expensed the \$328,997 as research and development costs in the fiscal year March 31, 2011.

-4. DUE TO ADMINISTRATIVE SERVICES COMPANY
+NOTE 4 - DUE TO ADMINISTRATIVE SERVICES COMPANY

-On March 25, 2011, Magnus Management (2006) Ltd. (an administrative services company) advanced \$15,000 on behalf of the Company to the Company's law firm in connection with the Company's planned public offering (see Note 8).
-The \$15,000 advance due Magnus does not bear interest and is due on demand.
+On March 25, 2011, Magnus Management (2006) Ltd. (an administrative services company) advanced \$15,000 on behalf of the Company to the Company's law firm in connection with the Company's planned public offering (Note 8).
+The \$15,000 advance due to Magnus is non-interest bearing, unsecured, and due on demand.

-5. DUE TO RELATED PARTY
+NOTE 5 - DUE TO RELATED PARTY

-At March 31, 2012 and 2011, the Company was indebted to the former Chairman of the Company (resigned effective August 5, 2011) for cash advances of \$30,826.
-The amount is unsecured, non-interest bearing and has no specific terms of repayment.
+At March 31, 2013, the Company is indebted to the former Chairman of the Company (resigned effective August 5, 2011) for cash advances of \$32,632 (2012 - \$30,826).
+The amount is unsecured, non-interest bearing, has no specific terms of repayment, and will not be demanded within the following fiscal year.